megabug/gallagher-research/formats/cad.md

 ## Purpose

-The Gallagher system supports having multiple site-specific credentials encoded onto a single Mifare card.
+The Gallagher system supports having multiple site-specific credentials encoded onto a single MIFARE card.

-Mifare cards have the *[Mifare Application Directory](https://www.nxp.com/docs/en/application-note/AN10787.pdf)* (MAD), a NXP-defined standard for a per-card directory that allows each sector on the card to be identified.
+MIFARE cards have the *[MIFARE Application Directory](https://www.nxp.com/docs/en/application-note/AN10787.pdf)* (MAD), a NXP-defined standard for a per-card directory that allows each sector on the card to be identified.
 However, each sector can only be identified by a 2 byte *application ID* (Gallagher uses `0x4811` and `0x4812`).
 This does not allow an indication as to which sector contains which cardholder credential for a given site (region code (RC) and facility code (FC) pair).

 Hence, the Gallagher-specific *Card Application Directory* (CAD) exists.
 This directory takes up one of the sectors on the card and allows such a mapping of (RC, FC) to sector numbers to be held.
 This allows readers to quickly find which sector holds the cardholder credential for a given site without the need to read each sector, avoiding delays when a user presents a card to a reader for access.

-If you have access to Gallagher documentation, this is described (but the format not outlined) in the *Encoding Mifare Multiple Applications* document.
+If you have access to Gallagher documentation, this is described (but the format not outlined) in the *Encoding MIFARE Multiple Applications* document.

 ## Format